 Short Codes

-Historically, businesses and consumers sent messages using ten-digit phone numbers without a distinction between A2P and P2P traffic.
-Registered short codes were the first channel created for the exclusive use of high volume A2P messaging traffic.
-Short codes in the US are coordinated on an opt-in basis, requiring approval, agreement to follow published best practices, and enablement by each terminating messaging service provider before they can be used to terminate messages to that service provider’s users.
-Additional organizations facilitate short code resources such as iconectiv and the CTIA short code registry.
+Historically, businesses and consumers sent messages using ten-digit phone numbers without a distinction between Non-Consumer and Consumer traffic.
+Registered short codes were the first channel created for the exclusive use of Non-Consumer messaging traffic.
+Short codes in the US require approval and are administered under the Messaging Principles and Best Practices.
+Delivery of short-code messages is enabled by each terminating messaging service provider before they can be used to terminate messages to that service provider’s users.
+Additional organizations facilitate short code resources such as iconectiv and the CTIA short code registry (www.usshortcodes.com).

 10 Digit Long Codes (10DLC)

-Historically, businesses and consumers sent messages using ten-digit phone numbers without a distinction between A2P and P2P traffic.
-More recently, documents such as the CTIA Messaging Best Practices and contractual updates proliferated upstream from mobile carrier interconnection agreements have attempted to define, identify, and separate traffic sent from 10-digit “long codes” (10DLC).
-10DLCs are effectively local phone numbers) in the Sender-ID fields as either A2P or P2P.
-Traffic that originates from any messaging service provider other than a major mobile carrier that shows a local phone number in the sender ID field is automatically considered to be A2P, and therefore as coming from a business or organization, unless the message sender is able to submit an application through its originating service provider and obtain specific approval from major wireless carriers to be given an exemption to be treated as P2P and therefore not subject to registration requirements and additional per-message fees.
+Historically, businesses and consumers sent messages using ten-digit phone numbers without a distinction between Non-Consumer and Consumer traffic.
+More recently, documents such as the CTIA Messaging Principles & Best Practices as well as interconnection agreement updates pushed by individual mobile SPs have attempted to define, identify, and separate traffic sent from 10-digit “long codes” (10DLC .
+Traffic that originates from any MSP other than a major mobile SP and includes a local 10DLC in the sender ID field is automatically treated as Non-Consumer traffic and subject to registration requirements and additional per-message fees.
+In some cases, a sender may be able to get an exemption approved by the local mobile SP, but such exemptions are rare.

 Toll Free Messaging

 Toll free messaging was established based on the desire of businesses and organizations to text-enable their existing toll-free business numbers.
-Like short codes, toll-free phone numbers are exclusively used for A2P messaging.
+Like short codes, toll-free phone numbers are exclusively used for Non-Consumer messaging.

-Application to Person (A2P) Example Architecture
+Non-Consumer Example Architecture

-Figure 1 A2P Example Architecture
+Figure 1 Non-Consumer Example Architecture

-Figure 1 shows an example delivery architecture for A2P messages.
+Figure 1 shows an example delivery architecture for Non-Consumer messages.
 In this example, messages are Application Originated and Mobile Terminated.

-An enterprise sender uses an automated messaging application hosted at an A2P Messaging Service Provider or.
-The application sends messages through an Aggregator to an SMSC at the TSP.
+An enterprise sender uses an automated messaging application hosted at a Non-Consumer Messaging Service Provider to send messages through an Aggregator to an SMSC at the TSP.
 When the mobile recipient is available, the SMSC forwards the message to the mobile recipient’s end-user device.

-Some SPs use an SMS/MMS Intercarrier gateway for A2P 10DLC message traffic.
-This leads to an alternate path where the Aggregator sends messages via an SMS/MMS Intercarrier gateway (Similar to P2P message traffic).
+Some SPs use an SMS/MMS Intercarrier gateway for Non-Consumer 10DLC message traffic.
+This leads to an alternate path where the Aggregator sends messages via the SMS/MMS Intercarrier gateway (Similar to Consumer message traffic).

+[Note: Do we need a diagram to illustrate scenarios where persons act as agents, representatives or act on behalf of a business, organization or entity to send non-consumer messages?]

-Person to Person (P2P) Example Architecture
+Consumer Example Architecture

-Figure 2 P2P Example Architecture
+Figure 2 Consumer Example Architecture

-Figure 2 shows an example delivery architecture for P2P messages.
+Figure 2 shows an example delivery architecture for Consumer messages.

 In this example, a mobile user sends an SMS to another mobile user.
 The message is submitted to the SMSC at the OSP.
 When the recipient is available, the SMSC sends the message towards the recipient, potentially via an SMS/MMS Intercarrier Gateway, which forwards the message to the mobile recipient via an SMSF, MME, or IP-SM-GW depending on the network type.

+Editor’s note: Think about interactive conversations between Consumers and Non-Consumers.

 [Open Question: Is the SMSC at the OSP or TSP for Mobile Origination?]

-Robotext Issues
+[Question: Do we need additional diagrams to describe MMS delivery?]

+Unwanted Text Messages

-Common Unwanted Message Types
+Unwanted Message Types

+The following are examples of common types of Unwanted Messages.
+This is not an exhaustive list.
+Several of the Unwanted Message type descriptions overlap.
+Any specific message may have aspects of multiple types.

-Spoofed Sender Number
+Spoofed Sender ID